mattt/TOONEncoder/README.md

 # TOONEncoder

-A Swift encoder for [TOON](https://github.com/johannschopplich/toon) (Token-Oriented Object Notation), a compact format designed to reduce LLM token usage by 30–60% compared to JSON.
+A Swift encoder for [TOON](https://github.com/toon-format/spec) (Token-Oriented Object Notation), a compact format designed to reduce LLM token usage by 30–60% compared with JSON.

-LLM tokens have a cost, and JSON is verbose.
+LLM tokens are expensive, and JSON is verbose.
-TOON saves tokens while remaining human-readable by using indentation for structure and tabular format for uniform data:
+TOON saves tokens while remaining human-readable by using indentation for structure and a tabular format for uniform data:

 **JSON**:
 ```json